 - 2-4 tablespoons date paste see recipe below.
 Can also sub coconut sugar or other sweetener.

-- Toppings of choice: sliced banana, fruit, cinnamon, berries, nuts, coconut flakes, almond butter, granola, raisins, go crazy!
+- Toppings of choice: sliced banana, fruit, cinnamon, berries, nuts, coconut flakes, nut butter, granola, raisins, go crazy!

 - 1 cup pitted dates